Oceano (band): History

-On February 19, 2024 the band announced a 15th anniversary tour for Depths with support from Within the Ruins, I Declare War, By The Thousands, The Last Ten Seconds of Life and A Wake In Providence.
-On June 6, Oceano released the single "Wounds Never Healed", along with the announcement that this single and "Mass Produced" are on the sixth studio album, Living Chaos, which was released on August 30, 2024.
-Another tour was announced that took place in late 2024 for the new album with support from To the Grave, Half Me and Vctms.
-Another single from the album titled "The Price of Pain" was released on July 11, 2024.
+On February 19, 2024, the band announced a 15th anniversary tour for Depths with support from Within the Ruins, I Declare War, By The Thousands, The Last Ten Seconds of Life and A Wake In Providence.
+On June 6, Oceano released the single "Wounds Never Healed", and announced this single and "Mass Produced" were on the sixth studio album, Living Chaos, was released on August 30, 2024.
+Another tour was announced, which took place in late 2024 for the new album with support from To the Grave, Half Me and Vctms.
+Another single from the album, "The Price of Pain", was released on July 11, 2024.

 In November 2024, it was announced Oceano would embark on the America's Rejects Tour with Attila and Dealer.
 Following the announcement, the band was criticized for being a part of the tour due to past allegations of abuse and sexual misconduct against Attila and Dealer vocalists Chris Fronzak and Aidan Ellaz Holmes, respectively.
 Warren responded to the controversy claiming he was unaware of the allegations and distanced himself from other individuals' conduct, though still implied he would remain on the tour and noted he wants concerts "to always be a safe place".
 Shortly after, Warren announced Oceano would be dropping off the tour and that he quit the band to focus on his solo project, Adam on Earth, claiming he was made a "scapegoat" by the controversy and that he was "surrounded by complicit industry people, a metal 'scene' riddled with cosplay, worship of band members and less focus on artistic integrity.".
-Also in the statement, Warren announced Oceano would be performing their final shows in 2025.
+Warren also announced that Oceano would be performing their final shows in 2025.

-On February 19, 2025, the band announced their farewell tour will take place in May, which will also feature I Declare War, See You Next Tuesday, Filth, and Backbiter.
+On February 19, 2025, the band announced that their farewell tour would take place in May, featuring I Declare War, See You Next Tuesday, Filth, and Backbiter.
 Shortly following the announcement, the band was accused of stealing the artwork being used to promote the tour.
 As a result of the accusations, See You Next Tuesday dropped off the tour and was replaced by Escuela Grind.
-On May 13, the band announced a second leg of their farewell tour to take place in August, which will feature support from Rose Funeral, Filth, LarcɆnia RoɆ, and Inferious.
+On May 13, the band announced a second leg of their farewell tour to take place in August, which would feature support from Rose Funeral, Filth, LarcɆnia RoɆ, and Inferious.
 A third leg of the tour for September and October was announced on July 25, featuring the same support bands from the second leg of the tour.
-On August 6, the band announced an Australian leg of the tour for late October where they will play a special set featuring songs from Depths and Contagion, as well as performing with former members who played on the two albums.
-The band's final ever show is scheduled for December 6 at the West Chicago Social Club in Chicago.
+On August 6, the band announced an Australian leg of the tour for late October where they would play a special set featuring songs from Depths and Contagion, performing with former members who played on the two albums.
+The band's final show took place on December 6 at the West Chicago Social Club in Chicago.